balezz/lacmus_storage/README.md

 Returns the JSON representation of the ImgAnnotation object, persisted in DB with updated id.
-The server generate a unique identifier for the ImgAnnotation object and saving it:
-- in database as COCO annotation
+The server generate a unique identifier for the ImgAnnotation object and saving it in database as standart COCO annotation.
-- in file system as *.xml file PASCAL annotation (todo?).

 The returned ImgAnnotation JSON should include this server-generated identifier so that the client can refer to it when uploading the